Community-Guardian/nnp-smart-roster-compose/docs/data-requirements-migration.md

 ## Conclusion

-Proper data planning and management is crucial for successful implementation of the NNP Smart Roster System.
+Proper data planning and management is crucial for successful implementation of the Signox LogX System.
 This document provides the framework for understanding data requirements, ensuring data quality, and implementing robust data management practices.

 ### Key Success Factors
 1. **Comprehensive Planning**: Thorough data assessment and planning